nightwatchjs/nightwatch-docs/guide/running-tests/pause-and-debug.md

 ### Use `.debug()` command

-This is a new command added in Nightwatch v2.3.0, which allows users to pause their test at any point (by using [`.debug()`](https://nightwatchjs.org/api/debug.html) command as a breakpoint) and use a REPL interface made available right in their terminal to try out different Nightwatch commands or assertions and see them get executed against the running browser in real-time.
-While doing that, they can also interact with the browser or use DevTools to debug.
+This is a new command added in Nightwatch v2.3.0, which allows users to pause their test at any point (by using [`.debug()`](https://nightwatchjs.org/api/debug.html) command as a breakpoint) and use a REPL interface (made available in the terminal) to try out the available Nightwatch commands and assertions and see them get executed against the running browser in real-time.
+While doing that, they can also interact with the browser and use DevTools to debug.

-This can be very useful while debugging test failures, such as why a certain command is not working as expected or why a certain assertion is failing, by trying out the commands and assertions in different ways and seeing their result in real-time.

-Along with debugging tests, this interface can also act as a playground for new users to learn and get familiar with the Nightwatch APIs.
+The interface also supports multi-line code input and auto-complete feature.

+<pre class="language-javascript"><code class="language-javascript">it('demos debug command', function(browser) {
+  browser.debug();

+  // with no auto-complete
+  browser.debug({preview: false});

+  // with a timeout of 6000 ms (time for which the interface
+  // would wait for a result, default is 5500ms). browser.debug({timeout: 6000})
+});
+</code></pre>

 <div class="alert alert-info">
   While using the `.debug` command, please put your tests inside an `async` function, otherwise the results won’t get returned properly.
 </div>

-The interface comes with multi-line code support, as well as auto-complete support which can be turned of by passing `{preview: false}` as an argument to the command.

-<pre class="language-javascript"><code class="language-javascript">browser.debug({preview: false})</code></pre>

 ### Example